folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request you want to duplicate.](#searching-for-requests)

 2. In the **Request Detail** pane, select **Actions > Duplicate**.
-A New request window appears with the same Item information, Request information, and Requester information as the request you chose to duplicate.
+A New request window appears with the same Item information, Requester information, and Request information as the request you chose to duplicate.

 3. Edit any of the request information before submitting the request.

 4. Select a **Pickup service point**.

 5. Click **Save & close**.
-The duplicate request appears in the Request Detail pane.
+The new request appears in the Request Detail pane.

 ### Moving an item-level request to another item on the same instance